Accessibility

 Moving into and around the store:

 The front door opens directly onto an active parking lot; please use caution when approaching the door.
 The door swings inward on a very heavy hinge.
-If you have difficulty with balance or you use a mobility aid, just knock and I'll come hold the door open for you.
+If you have difficulty with balance or you use a mobility aid, please knock and I'll come hold the door open for you.
+A small metal bell above the door tinkles when the door opens or closes.
 The door is 35" wide (89 cm).
-There is a small concrete threshhold (1.5"/ 3.8 cm) up from the parking lot surface, plus a 0.75" (2 cm) bump of metal weather-stripping at the bottom of the front door frame.
+There is a small concrete threshhold (1.5"/ 3.8 cm) up from the parking lot surface, plus a 0.75" (2 cm) bump of metal weather-stripping at the bottom of the door frame.

 There is a low-pile utility mat (less than 2 mm deep) at the front door.
 The floor in the store is painted commercial tile and concrete, so it is a hard, smooth surface, with a few pitted or uneven places due to wear.
 The store dimensions are approximately 10 feet x 16 feet and the space is relatively free of obstacles.

 At the front of the store, there is a table with a few different kinds of wooden chairs for folks who would like to sit down.
-A 24" high wooden stool is also available to use during classes or any other time that someone might like a higher place to sit.
+A 24" high wooden stool is also available to use during classes or any other time that someone might prefer higher seating.

 The yarn is on shelves that range in height from just above floor level to about 6 feet above the floor.
 I'm happy to bring items to you at the table or at the front counter if the shelf configuration isn't comfortable for you to browse.